Affine Grassmannians of group schemes and exotic principal bundles over A^1: Main results

 \subsection{Counterexamples}

 Now we will give some explicit examples.
-In this section we assume that $k$ is algebraically closed.
-Let $G$ be a $k$-group, let $H\subset G$ be a $k$ subgroup.
+Through the end of Section~\ref{sect:counter} we assume that $k$ is algebraically closed.
+Let $G$ be a $k$-group, let $H\subset G$ be a $k$-subgroup.
 Recall that an $H$-bundle $\cH$ is \emph{a reduction of a $G$-bundle $\cG$ to $H$} if there is an isomorphism of $G$-bundles $G\times^H\cH\approx\cG$ (see Section~\ref{sect:associated} for more details on associated spaces).
+Recall also that the group scheme of automorphisms of a principal $G$-bundle is called \emph{a strongly inner form\/} of $G$ (again, see Section~\ref{sect:associated} for more details).

-\begin{theorem} Let $G$ be a simple simply-connected $k$-group, where $k$ is an infinite field.
+\begin{theorem} Let $G$ be a simple simply-connected $k$-group, where $k$ is an algebraically closed field.
 Let $U$ be a regular local $k$-scheme.
-Assume that there is a $G$-bundle over~$U$ that cannot be reduced to a proper parabolic subgroup of $G$ at the generic point of~$U$.
+Assume that there is a~$G$-bundle over~$U$ that cannot be reduced to a proper parabolic subgroup of $G$ at the generic point of~$U$.
 Then

-\stepzero\noindstep There is a $G$-bundle over $\A^1_U$ not isomorphic to a pull-back of a $G$-bundle over $U$.
+\stepzero\noindstep There is a $G$-bundle over $\A^1_U$ not isomorphic to the pullback of a $G$-bundle over $U$.

-\noindstep There is a $U$-group scheme $\bG$ over $U$ such that $\bG$ is a twisted form of $G$, and a non-trivial $\bG$-bundle $\cE$ over $\A^1_U$ such that $\cE$ is trivial away from a subscheme $Y\subset\A^1_U$ finite and \'etale over $U$. \end{theorem} \begin{proof} Let $\omega$ be the generic point of $U$.
-The proof is based on the following \begin{proposition} Assume that $H$ is a reductive $k$-group, $\cH$ is a principal $H$-bundle over $\omega$.
-Consider the $\omega$-group $\Aut(\cH)$ of automorphisms of $\cH$ (our convention is that $\Aut(\cH)$ acts on the right on $\cH$).
-If $\Aut(\cH)$ is isotropic, then $\cH$ can be reduced to a proper parabolic subgroup of $H$. \end{proposition} \begin{proof} Let $\bP\subset\Aut(\cH)$ be a proper parabolic group subscheme; let $P\subset H$ be a parabolic subgroup of the same type as $\bP$.
-Consider the presheaf on the big \'etale site $\Aff/\omega$ defined by
+\noindstep There is a $U$-group scheme $\bG$ over $U$ such that $\bG$ is a strongly inner form of $G$, and a non-trivial $\bG$-bundle $\cE$ over $\A^1_U$ such that $\cE$ is trivial away from a subscheme $Y\subset\A^1_U$ finite and \'etale over $U$. \end{theorem}